-Producer Resume: Examples and Tips
+Producer Resume: Examples & Tips

 Producers oversee film production, from planning and coordination through post-production, marketing and release.
 Producers should hold extensive knowledge of media production and communication, with hands-on experience in film technology and software, as well as business acumen.
 This role requires a college degree along with specialization in filmmaking or broadcast journalism.